2025 California Proposition 50: California Republican Party

-The day after Proposition 50 passed, the California Republican Party, represented by Harmeet Dhillon, filed a lawsuit to block implementation of the new map, alleging that it favored Hispanic voters, in violation of the U.S. Constitution’s Fourteenth and Fifteenth Amendments.
+The day after Proposition 50 passed, the California Republican Party, represented by Harmeet Dhillon, filed a lawsuit to block implementation of the new map, alleging that it favored Hispanic voters, in violation of the U.S. Constitution's Fourteenth and Fifteenth Amendments.
 Eighteen individuals joined the California Republican Party as plaintiffs in the case including Assemblymember David Tangipa, Walnut city councilmember Eric Ching, former San Benito County supervisor Peter Hernandez, and McFarland mayor Saul Ayon.
-On November 13 the United States Department of Justice intervened as a plaintiff.
+On November 13 the United States Department of Justice intervened as a plaintiff, with United States Attorney General Pam Bondi characterizing Proposition 50 as "a brazen power grab that tramples on civil rights and mocks the democratic process".